Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: Description of the Results

 \end{itemize} \end{Theorem}

 Here $\widehat{\mathcal{B}}$ is a certain completion, with respect to a filtration by excess, of the algebra $\mathcal{B}$.
-Note that, in the unstable case of $\mathpzc{E}^\dagger$, in (ii) above, we would not only have to tensor with $\mathcal{B}$ to add in the operations, but also enforce the instability condition and also take a polynomial algebra to add in products.
-In the case of $\mathpzc{E}_{\text{st}}^\dagger$, the instability of the operations and the products disappear. \\
+Note that, in the unstable case of $\mathpzc{E}^\dagger$, in (ii) above, we would not only have to tensor with $\mathcal{B}$ to account for the cohomology operations, but also enforce the instability condition and also take a polynomial algebra to add in products.
+In the case of $\mathpzc{E}_{\text{st}}^\dagger$, the instability of the operations and the products are no longer present. \\

 Next, we justify the ``stable'' in ``stable operad''.
 This should of course be a statement about homotopy coherent, or $\infty$-, additivity, and this is exactly what we demonstrate.
 In particular, we demonstrate that the monad $\mathbf{E}_{\textbf{st}}^\dagger$ is homotopy coherent, or $\infty$-, additive, in the following sense.